The best creamy mashed potatoes recipe using Caribbean red skinned sweet potatoes with roasted garlic, herbs and whipped into a velvety smooth mash.

-Sweet potato quantity – As pictured I used 3 very large sweet potatoes for this recipe.
+Red skin mashed potatoes – As pictured I used 3 very large sweet potatoes for this recipe.
 One thing you will find with Island sweet potatoes is the size can be gigantic.

 It’s very seldom that you across a baby sweet potato, rather the size and shape tend to be oblong or very round with a unusual long point.

 Roasting the garlic – if you want to capture the TRUE essence and potency of garlic then roasting a small head of garlic is where it is at.
 I used a very small head with about 8 cloves, sliced off the base then drizzled in olive oil, foiled wrapped and roasted for 20 minutes.

 If you’re head of garlic is large then 6 individual cloves, snipped and drizzled should do the trick.